St Matthew Passion

 Evangelist

-Und er kam und fand sie aber
+Und er kam und

-schlafend, und ihre Augen waren voll
+und ihre Augen waren voll Schlafs.

-Schlafs.
-Und er liess sie und ging
+Und er ließ sie und ging abermal hin

-abermal hin und betete zum drittenmal
+und betete zum dritten Mal

 und redete dieselbigen Worte.

-Da kam er zu seinen Jüngern und
+Da kam er zu seinen Jüngern

-sprach zu ihnen:
+und sprach zu ihnen:

 Jesus